wwarthen/RomWBW/Source/Doc/Applications.md

 To play a sound file, just use the command and specify the file to play after the command.
 So, for example, `TUNE ATTACK.PT2` will immediately begin playing the PT sound file "ATTACK.PT2".

+To play all supported files in the current directory as a playlist, use `TUNE -LIST`.

+In playlist mode, key controls include:

+- `Esc` quit
+- `W/A/S/D` (and terminal cursor keys) to navigate the playlist matrix
+- `N` next and `P` previous track
+- `l` toggle current-track loop and `L` toggle playlist loop
+- `Space` pause/resume playback (navigation still available while paused)
+- `R` redraw the playlist display
+- Press Delete three times to arm file deletion, then confirm with `Y` or `N`

 #### Notes